Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Introduction

-The problem of detecting deterministic chaos in an experimental time series is of fundamental interest for the foundations of statistical physics\cite{gaspard-93,cecconi}.
-It also arises in other contexts\cite{kantz}, e.g., in biomedical applications\cite{heart}.
-In a typical difficult situation, a system having many degrees of freedom is suspected to be chaotic, but one can access the time evolution of only one degree of freedom.
-This means that the primary indicator of chaos, namely, the Lyapunov instability in the many-dimensional phase space cannot be investigated directly.
-A notable example in this regard was an attempt of Ref.\cite{gaspard-98} to identify microscopic chaos in the measured trace of a Brownian particle.
+The problem of detecting deterministic chaos in an experimental time series is of fundamental interest for the foundations of statistical physics \cite{gaspard-93, cecconi}.
+It also arises in other contexts \cite{kantz,Argyris-94}, e.g., in biomedical applications \cite{heart}.
+In the context of statistical physics, the presence of many degrees of freedom poses a formidable challenge to the investigations of chaos in various systems such as, for example, lattices of nonlinearly coupled oscillators\cite{Matthews-91,Berman-05}.
+An often encountred difficulty for the time series analysis is to determine whether a given many-particle system is chaotic by accessing the time evolution of only one degree of freedom.
+In such a case, the primary indicator of chaos, namely, the Lyapunov instability in the many-dimensional phase space cannot be investigated directly.
+A notable example in this regard was an attempt of Ref. \cite{gaspard-98} to identify microscopic chaos in the measured trace of a Brownian particle.
 The approach of Ref. \cite{gaspard-98} was to analyze the rate of information entropy (IE) production by this trace.
 The limiting value of this rate in the chaotic systems is known to be equal to the sum of the positive Lyapunov exponents.
-The results of Ref.\cite{gaspard-98} were consistent with the possible presence of microscopic chaos, but, at the same time, were criticized as leaving open the possibility that the same signatures might be produced by non-chaotic systems \cite{dettmann,schreiber-99}.
-Detection of microscopic chaos means that it should be discriminated from (i) a stochastic noise process characterized by the infinite limiting rate of IE-production and from (ii) a multi-periodic integrable motion characterized by the zero rate of IE-production.
+The results of Ref. \cite{gaspard-98} were consistent with the possible presence of microscopic chaos, but, at the same time, were criticized as leaving open the possibility that the same signatures might be produced by nonchaotic systems \cite{dettmann,schreiber-99}.

+Detection of microscopic chaos means that (i) it should be discriminated from a stochastic noise process characterized by the infinite limiting rate of IE-production and (ii) it should be discriminated from a multi-periodic integrable motion characterized by the zero rate of IE-production.
 The difficulty here is that extracting the true limiting behavior of the rate of IE-production in many-particle systems typically requires unachievably long time series.
+In the present paper, we focus primarily on issue (ii) above for time series of magnetization produced by a macroscopic system of classical spins.
+We also investigate the classical Toda lattice and quantum lattices of spins 1/2.